 Applicants should highlight any achievements and/or activities that demonstrate their well-roundedness as a student and citizen of the world.
 Once TAMS Admissions receive this, the student will be sent a link for the next step.
 Please note: If you are scheduled to take the SAT/ACT, please denote the scheduled date within Application Profile.
 You may review this Sample Application before beginning your Application Profile (provided for reference only).

-3. TAMS Admissions will email a link to applicants that will allow submission of supporting documents and materials.
+3. TAMS Admissions will email applicants links that will allow supporting documents and materials to be submitted.
+Supporting materials should NOT include Social Security numbers.
+Please redact any SS# on documents.
 Supporting materials include:

 a.
 SAT / ACT scores – must register for the test or have an existing score.
-Once registered for the exam, go on to the next step. see NOTE ABOUT SAT / ACT Scores
+Once registered for the exam, go on to the next step.
+For those wanting to be considered for Early Summer Research, the November test date is recommended.
+The December test scores will not be received until January.

 b.
 Transcripts and/or Report Cards

 c.
-Teacher Evaluation Forms – Student will be sent a Teacher Evaluation Request Form and FERPA Waiver for Evaluations
+Teacher Evaluation Forms – Students will be sent a link to a Teacher Evaluation Request Form.

 d.
-Applicants can also submit supplemental materials that reflect non-academic pursuits and/or achievements so that TAMS officials can analyze an applicant’s well-roundedness even further.
+Applicants can also submit supplemental materials that reflect non-academic pursuits and/or achievements so that TAMS officials can further analyze an applicant’s well-roundedness.
 These materials should be submitted in PDF format to tamsadmissions@unt.edu.
 Examples are kudos, competition achievements, awards earned, etc.

 Supporting Documents Details - click to expand